tiendung14b/magic_post_api/README.md

 this is api for magic post website

 # how to run in local?
-If this is the first time you pull this code, or you update new code, before you run this code, you must rebuild project to get all library in your folder
+If this is the first time you pull this code, or you update new code, before you run this code, you must rebuild project to get all library in your folder. \n
 To do this, use
 ### `npm i`
 To run server, use
 ### `npm run server`
-To rebuild server, use
+To rebuild project, use
 ### `npm rebuild`

 # API